Sunday, February 27, 2011

 In the modern era most people learn about what British Prime Minister Winston Churchill achieved and said during the Second World War.
 For example the WW2 Cabinet War Rooms at Whitehall, London – part of the Imperial War Museum – is largely dedicated to this period of his life.
 By the time he became Prime Minister Winston Churchill was 65 years old.

 Yet there had been a ‘Young Winston’: one with a wide experience of life, death and war even before he achieved the highest office.
 For example, during the Boer War ‘Young Winston’ was close to death on a number of occasions.
-He was a POW in a camp in Pretotia, but managed to escape where he was helped by a couple of ‘ex-pat’ miners from Cleator Moor, Cumberland while 'on the run'.
+He was a POW in a camp in Pretotia, but managed to escape.
+While he was on the run he was helped by friendly miners including a couple of ‘ex-pat’ miners from Cleator Moor, Cumberland.

 For additional information click on ‘Comments’ below